Boost the EEAT of your YMYL content with entity SEO using my schema markup templates

 Rather than focusing on the overall topic of the article, the template explains to Google how the content meets its EEAT requirements.
 It does this by describing all the people involved with the publishing of the information.

 🚨 This means that you will need real people behind your content.
-If you do not have these then this template is useless to you.
+If you do not have these then this template is useless to you (although, you can specify the Organization as the author—which is totally fine).

 Communicating what the content is about is a secondary objective of this schema template.